 Anyone in contact with someone living with Epilepsy including: schools, Universities, CIT/TAFE, workplaces, aged care facilities, care organisations, non government organisations and community groups.

 Requirements for Training

-Training will be provided for people who wish to gain a better understanding of Epilepsy.
+Training is provided for people who wish to gain a better understanding of epilepsy.

 Overview of Workshop content

 This workshop covers the following topics.
 We are able to customise the workshop to cater for particular organisational needs.

 Practical handouts are provided along with a certificate of attendance.

 The cost of this training is $100 (+GST) per person, this includes handouts and refreshments.
 Please note that family & friends can get this training at a reduced rate.
 Please get in touch for more information.

 Epilepsy ACT also offers training in the emergency seizure medication Midazolam.
 Midazolam training is offered to organisations who are required to administer this medication and can be run in conjunction with the Epilepsy Awareness Training.
 For more information on Midazolam training please follow this link.